adityaoberai/FakeACall/README.md

 ### Description

-**FakeACall** is a Android Wear application that allows the smartwatch owner to fake a phone call in order to get out of situations they may want to.
+**FakeACall** is an Android Wear application that allows the smartwatch owner to fake a phone call in order to get out of situations they may want to.
 It has been built using Xamarin.Android and uses an Azure Function and Twilio Programmable Voice to fake a phone call.

 ###  Components